Automorphisms of the k-curve graph: Preliminaries

-Let $\mathcal{SC}(S)$ and $\N_1(S)$ be as defined in the introduction.
-Note that $\N_1(S)$ and $\N(S)$ have the same vertex set.
-Along with $\mathcal{SC}(S)$, Schmutz Schaller also defined the graph $\mathcal{G}(S)$, which, when $g \geq 1$, has as vertex set the set of all non-separating curves, and whose edges correspond to pairs of curves intersecting exactly once.
-When $g= 0$, $\mathcal{G}(S)$ has as vertex set the set of all curves bounding a $3$-holed sphere on one side and whose edges correspond to pairs of curves intersecting exactly twice.
+Along with $\mathcal{SC}(S)$, Schmutz Schaller defined the graph $\mathcal{G}(S)$.
+When $g \geq 1$, $\mathcal{G}(S)$ has as its vertex set the collection of all non-separating curves and has edges corresponding to pairs of curves intersecting exactly once.
+This means that for closed surfaces of positive genus, $\mathcal{G}(S)$ is a subgraph of $\mathcal{SC}(S)$.
+When $g= 0$, $\mathcal{G}(S)$ has as its vertex set the collection of all curves bounding a twice punctured disk on one side and whose edges correspond to pairs of curves intersecting exactly twice.
+Again, this is a subgraph of $\mathcal{SC}(S)$.
 It is a result of Schaller from \cite{Schaller} that $\Aut(\mathcal{G}(S)) \cong \Mod^{\pm}(S).$ In the same paper, Schaller conjectured the following, which we resolve in Theorem \ref{Schaller} for all but $(g,p)= (1,3), (0,5)$.